grav/doppler_custom/README.md

 Based on https://github.com/noscene/Doppler_FPGA_Firmware/tree/master/doppler_simple_io

-Needs icestorm docker image - see https://github.com/noscene/Doppler_FPGA_Firmware#build
+Can be build using icestorm docker image - see https://github.com/noscene/Doppler_FPGA_Firmware#build

+Can also be build directly, if `icestorm` and `arache-pnr` are installed

 ## additional stuff
 - Removed weird upload of default firmware (`ice40.upload()`)